 A few villains in Redwall: Clogg, Bowfleg, Agarnu and Bladd.
 Clogg is known to eat/drink whatever may be by his side when he wakes up.

-The arachnid Shelob in The Two Towers She wants nothing more than to consume everything she can, orc, man, elf, or hobbit.
+The arachnid Shelob in The Lord of the Rings.
+She wants nothing more than to consume everything she can, orc, man, elf, or hobbit.

 Ungoliant, Shelob's mother from The Silmarillion, also wanted to consume everyone.
 In the world.
 Even Morgoth, the Big Bad of those days, was scared of her.
 And for a good reason — Ungoliant ate all the artificial gems Morgoth had stolen, after having drunk all the Light of the Trees. *burp*.
 She would have eaten the Silmarils and Morgoth if he had not summoned some Balrogs to drive her off.
 Eventually she went North and ate herself.
 Ungoliant's probably the closest the LOTR universe has to a genuine Eldritch Abomination, and the codifyingAnimalistic Abomination.